cilium/cilium/Documentation/operations/upgrade.rst

 * The ``metallb-bgp`` integration Helm options ``bgp.enabled``, ``bgp.announce.podCIDR``, and
   ``bgp.announce.loadbalancerIP`` have been removed.
 Users are now required to use Cilium BGP control plane options available under ``bgpControlPlane`` for BGP announcements.
+* The default value of ``dnsProxy.endpointMaxIpPerHostname`` and its corresponding agent option has been increased from 50 to 1000 to reflect improved scaling of toFQDNs policies and to better handle domains which return a large number of IPs with short TTLs.

 Agent Options
 ~~~~~~~~~~~~~